brentgroves/repsys/a_status/a_is_status.md

 - Can we find a rack location to setup 3 Dell R410 PowerEdge Servers for the MicroCloud/K8s disaster recovery and secondary data gateway.

+- The on-prem databases such as pd-avi-sql01 will need a service account or special username in order to be used as Power BI data sources through the data gateway.

 ## Platform Engineering

 ### Structures MicroCloud/K8S disaster recovery